 I am happy to say the draft manuscript is in for final review!
-In that grey time of the holidays where all I can do is wait and hope, I have a few posts to end out the year reflecting on the process driven by data I collected each step of the way.
+In that grey time of the holidays where all one can do is wait and hope, I have a pair of posts reflecting on the process driven by data I collected each step of the way.
 In this post, I offer a process to tackle the dreaded index, whose compiling has greatly changed in the wake of new Style tools in MS Word and Google Docs.
 This is something I realized you can totally do for yourself without a tremendous amount of labor or farming the task out to an inexperienced (grad) student.

 This month, a list of some of my favorite Twitter users (mostly) related to early modern English studies.
 Of the serious nature, these include @roaringgirle (Claire Bourne), an assistant professor at Virginia Commonwealth University, who is currently on a research fellowship with the Folger and so is regularly posting images and reflections on the archival research process there.
 She’s also quick with a resource or recommendation, as is @wynkenhimself (Sarah Werner), the digital tools and media coordinator for the Folger.
 Both are very active conference twitters, so if you can’t make it to #ShakeAss15 this year in Vancouver, they will likely be a ideal feeds to follow.
 If you are looking for the scoop on the early modern research scene across the pond at Oxbridge, the ever-funny @earlymodernjohn (John Gallagher) is your guy.